 Nevertheless, when 5 choices was offered, respondents placed voice search only on the 4th position:

-Mobile browser is invariably the top choice for performing search in 2019, thus SEOs should focus on optimization for mobile queries, then improve visibility in search engine apps, and only then think about a promotion for voice queries.
+Mobile browser is invariably the top choice for performing search in 2019, thus SEOs should focus on optimization for mobile queries, then improve search visibility, and only then think about a promotion for voice queries.

 Every technology can be useful for one business niche, while useless for another.
 In some countries, people use voice queries much more frequently, and look for special kinds of items more willingly.
 Explore the stats below to understand whether you need (or not) to optimize your website for voice queries.